Linus4/eldritchinstinct/eldritch-instinct-srd.md

 **Prone**: SPE saves are rolled with [-].
 It takes one action or movement to stand back up.\
 **Unconscious**: Character wakes up in 2d10 minutes.

-#### Fortitude
+#### Sanity

-Divide your PC's WIL by 5 to determine your PC's starting **Fortitude**, which influences how their mind is affected by Violence, the Unnatural, Guilt and Self-Abandonment - the Four Gauges of Humanity.
+You Sanity (SAN) starts at 4.
+It is the mental construct that protects your mind from the awful reality of the Mythos.

 #### Magic Points